► How is DSU run?

-Durham Students' Union is a democratic organisation which exists to represent the views and opinions of the students of Durham University in order to ensure that you are getting the most out of your Durham experience.
+This is DSU’s mission statement.
+We exist as an organisation to represent your views and opinions so as to ensure that you are getting the most out of your Durham experience.

-The Union is a student-led organisation which means students decide how it is run.
-The main tools for doing just this are:
+DSU is a democratic organisation, which means that you get to decide how it is run.
+The main tools at your disposal for doing just this are:

 Annual Members’ Meeting (AMM) and Extraordinary General Meeting (EGM): These meetings are held at least on an annual basis and present an opportunity for all students to come together to have a say in the running of the Union.
 The Union’s accounts are presented at the AMM, and all of the part-time officers are elected at the EGM.
 Policy can also be discussed at these meetings.